 Best for: Strolling, dining, historic sites, lovely architecture, specialty food shops, theater, live music clubs, star sightings

 Parameters of the neighborhood: From Broadway west to the Hudson River, bordered by Houston Street to the south and 14th Street to the north

-Today, the high real estate prices have dulled the Village’s edge, and you’re more likely to see moms with strollers than long-haired poets walking these streets.
-And that mom might be Sarah Jessica Parker or Uma Thurman, two of the many celebs who now call the tree-shaded brownstones of the Village home sweet home.
+Today, the high real estate prices have dulled the Village’s edge, and you’re more likely to see dads with strollers than long-haired poets walking these streets.
+And that dad might be Alec Baldwin, one of the many celebs who now call the tree-shaded brownstones of the Village home sweet home.
 But the charms of the area are still intact, as is the illusion that you’ve entered another city altogether.
 Very few buildings in the neighborhood reach to 10-stories (most are lower than that) and small shops elbow out chain stores.
 It’s a wonderful place to simply come and get lost in.